klnusbaum/NightNight/README.md

     python nightNight.py -w futurama

 Note that your settings file should also contain a volume setting.
 This is the volume your computer will be set to when you run NightNight.
+In addition, you can also manually specify the path to your vlc executable by adding the "vlc_executable" attribute to the settings file like so

+    "vlc_executable" : "/path/to/executable"

 Once NightNight has choosen a directory, it will recursively scan through that directory looking for video files.
 When it finds all of them, it will then pick three at random and play them in